poissonconsulting/newdata/README.md

 ## Introduction

-`newdata` is an R package to generate new data frames for predictive purposes.
-By default, all specified variables vary across their range while all other variables are held constant at the default reference value.
+`newdata` is an R package to generate new data frames by varying some variables while holding the others constant.

+By default, all specified variables vary across their range while all other variables are held constant at a reference value.
+The user can specify the length of each sequence, require that only observed values and combinations are used and add new variables.
 Types, classes, factor levels and time zones are always preserved.
-The user can specify the length of each sequence, require that only observed values and combinations are used and add new variables.

 Consider the following observed data frame.